Car bomb wounds 37 in government-held area of Syria's Homs

 Security forces cracked down on peaceful pro-democracy protests in 2011 which led to an armed uprising and civil war.

-Residents also criticized state-run media for not acknowledging the high number of dead and missing among loyalists in other attacks.
+Residents also criticised state-run media for not acknowledging the high number of dead and missing among loyalists in other attacks.
+(Reporting by Oliver Holmes; Editing by Ruth Pitchford)